 I. Public Accommodations

 This section considers public accommodations and Title II as economic phenomena.
-It may appear that this topic is more social than economic, but the economic content is significant—both in the hardships and constraints on mobility imposed on African-Americans, as well as the implications of desegregation for commercial activity—the basis on which constitutionality was settled, using the Commerce Clause as opposed to the Fourteenth Amendment.
+It may appear that this topic is more social than economic, but the economic content is significant not only because of both the hardships and constraints on mobility imposed on African-Americans, as well as the implications of desegregation for commercial activity, but also because of the basis on which constitutionality was settled, using the Commerce Clause as opposed to the Fourteenth Amendment.
 This issue was regional virtually by definition, because nearly all non-southern states (and most cities) had public accommodation anti-discrimination laws by 1964, while no southern state came close to doing so.

 Contrary to much casual commentary, gaining access to public accommodations was not a matter of abolishing de jure segregation.
 Because federal courts after Brown v.
 Board of Education consistently ruled that state-enforced racial discrimination was illegal, most laws requiring segregation had been repealed by the 1960s.
 Nor was it a case of farsighted business groups taking the lead in abolishing archaic racial restrictions in pursuit of their own self-interest.
 Business acquiescence was reluctant, coming only after heavy economic losses from years of protest, primarily in the forms of sit-ins and boycotts.
 Although the racial attitudes of managers undoubtedly played a role, their opposition to desegregation was fundamentally economic: the fear that accepting black customers would result in the loss of white customers.
 When asked in late 1959 by James Lawson and others to begin serving African Americans, Nashville department store owners Fred Harvey and John Sloan declined, saying they would lose more business than they would gain.
 Business fears operated not just at the level of individual firms but often for an entire downtown area.
 Thus the owner of Meyer’s Department Store in Greensboro predicted that desegregation would make “a kind of ghetto out of this section of the city.”